A blog on being accessible and inclusive.

 Dyslexia is a very common form of neurodiversity 10% of the UK population has some form of Dyslexia – that is a whopping 6.3 million people So, as an employer of people, there is a pretty high chance that some of your people are dyslexic.

 How you choose to use technology and how you communicate in your business will matter to any of your workforce with dyslexia.
 (Remember 10% of the UK have Dyslexia and this could be higher!)

 The British Dyslexia Association say this:

-The impact of this for someone with dyslexia is that they tend to obscure the shape of the letter and making letters appear to run together.
+The impact of this for someone with dyslexia is that they tend to obscure the shape of the letter and make letters appear to run together.

 Or there are a number of fonts that have been designed with Dyslexia in mind, here at The People Experience Hub we let users completing surveys select the font they prefer and we include Open dyslexic as a font choice.

-The river effect is where there are rivers of white space in the body of text and this can cause people with dyslexia to lose their place when reading.
+Do not use justified text or a double space after a full stop The river effect is where there are rivers of white space in the body of text, which can cause people with dyslexia to lose their place when reading.

-Justified text is where you distribute your text evenly across a fixed area and is often used for formal documents and seen often in legal contracts, academic papers and in places where the writer is portraying a more formal message.
+Justified text is where you distribute your text evenly across a fixed area.
+It is often used for formal documents and often seen in legal contracts, academic papers and in places where the writer is portraying a more formal message.